AkashElangovan/filecopy/README.md

 # filecopy

-copies file from pendrive in background
+Copies file from pendrive in background
 # Key Enhancements

 - **User Input**: Users can now input the file names, destination, and scanning interval.